jessebyun/python_password_generator/README.md

 <h2>Password Generator</h2>

+The digital age emphasizes the importance of strong passwords for data security.
+However, many people are famously bad at coming up with secure and unique passwords on their own.
+Recognizing this problem, I created a Python software to solve this issue.
+Users simply enter the lengths they want for letters, digits, and symbols.
+The application generates a secure password by using a random selection technique.
+This program reduces human error but also ensures a strong password with minimal effort.

+<h2>Inputs</h2>

 This password generator will create a random password using letters (upper and lower case), symbols, and numbers.
 The program will specifically ask the user the length of characters that the user wishes to use from each of the 3 categories.

 <h3>Code structure</h3>